A Fire & HVAC Maintenance Short Cut to Avoid

 An uncomfortable conversation.

 A little bit about us

-We look after buildings, be they residential strata apartment block, Commercial, Retail, industrial, CBD Hotels, Clubs, and so forth.
-Our Prime core business is in the trades and technical services, in particular the Fire protection services, HVAC Mechanical services, Electrical Services (General and mechanical), Building and Building Automation.
+We look after buildings, be they residential strata apartment blocks, Commercial, Retail, industrial, CBD Hotels, Clubs, and so forth.
+Our Prime core business is in the trades and technical services, in particular Fire protection services, HVAC Mechanical Services, Electrical Services (General and mechanical), Building and Building Automation.